We're here to help.

 Yes, there is such a thing as writing your college essay too early.
 For over a decade, my students (and their parents) have heard me deliver this refrain, and it remains true as it ever was.

 At the sprightly age of 16 or 17, students are pulling from a limited set of life experiences for their college application essays.
 Every month of life lived offers new experiences and paths to maturity that could help them write more thoughtful and effective personal statements.
-Ideally, students should begin writing their essays at the tail end of their junior year or the summer before their senior year, but not before.
+Ideally, students should begin writing their essays their junior year or the summer before their senior year, but not before.

 Most students come to the application process with little experience writing personal statements.
 Very few have been tasked with writing these kinds of highly introspective essays in their school curriculum and many feel uncomfortable writing at length in the first person.
 The college essay is also an assignment with a highly specific purpose.
 It is meant to reveal something to admissions about an applicant that may not be present anywhere else on the application.